Share Account Agreement

 Stop payment orders on cashier’s checks are not generally permitted.
 A stop payment order on these instruments can only be initiated in the circumstances where the instrument has been lost, stolen or destroyed in your possession.

 If the Credit Union provides a periodic statement for your account, it will mail to you at your last known address on record, a statement of your account covering all transactions made during the statement cycle.
+The credit union has estatements through online banking.
+If you wish to receive your statement electronically, you may sign up at the credit union or scienceparkfcu.org.
 Upon filing bankruptcy, periodic statement mailing will cease.
 You agree to exercise reasonable care and promptness in examining such a statement to discover any error or irregularity including, but not limited to, any unauthorized signature and alteration, and your further agree to notify the Credit Union promptly after such a discovery.
 Otherwise, the statement printed and received, will be deemed correct.
 Moreover, because you are in the best position to discover an unauthorized transfer, an unauthorized signature, an unauthorized endorsement or a material alteration, you agree that the Credit Union will not be liable for paying such items if (1) you did not exercise reasonable care in examining the statement or you have not reported the forgeries or alterations to the Credit Union within thirty (30) days of the mailing date of the earliest statement containing these items or such a period may be required by law or government regulation (2) these items were forged or altered so cleverly and expertly(as by authorized use of a facsimile machine or otherwise) that the forgery or alteration could not be detected by a reasonable person.

 Right of Setoff